Archery for Beginners: How to Get Started

 There are two main types of bows: recurve bows and compound bows.

-(If you’re an experienced archer, we can already hear you arguing with us—yes, there are many types of bows, such longbows, crossbows, composite bows, Japanese yumi bows, and so on.
+(If you’re an experienced archer, we can already hear you arguing with us!
+Yes, there are many types of bows, such longbows, crossbows, composite bows, Japanese yumi bows, and so on.
 Relax!
 We’ll get there.
 We’re talking in generalities here).

-Recurve bows look like this:
+Recurve bows

 …and these are the types of bows you see in the Olympics.
 They have a sleek, graceful design and they’re mostly used for target shooting, although some experienced hunters use them for bow hunting.